OURadar/Chart/README.md

 # ARRC Radar Datasets

-This repository contains the data description and a few examples of reading the data into a Python and MATLAB space.
+This repository contains the data description and a few examples of reading the data into the Python space.

 ## Data Format